-- Adding subtitles or closed captions are definitely essential for sound off videos.
+- Adding subtitles or closed captions are definitely essential for sound-off videos.
 If you don’t have subtitles, people will get no idea about what it’s about.
-Your video might not get watch.
+Your video might not get watched.

 - You’re able to control the look and feel of your captions and provide a better viewing experience for your subscriber.